Printed on September 15, 2019, 5:16 am

 - In July 2012, a task force was convened to develop and implement a Reverse Transfer Process across the State of Tennessee.
 The original task force was comprised of members from the Tennessee Higher Education Commission, the Tennessee Board of Regents (TBR), the Tennessee Independent Colleges and Universities Association (TICUA), and the University of Tennessee (UT) systems.

-- All TBR and UT institutions will participate in Reverse Transfer as encouraged and supported by the State of Tennessee HB 2827.
+- All TBR, LGI and UT institutions will participate in Reverse Transfer as encouraged and supported by the State of Tennessee HB 2827.
 TICUA institutions may choose to participate.
-Those state institutions that have existing Reverse Transfer agreements with other state institutions must participate in the statewide solution.
-However, state institutions may develop free-standing reverse transfer agreements with non-participating TICUA institutions.
+However, public universities and colleges may develop free-standing reverse transfer agreements with non-participating TICUA institutions.

 - Governance and Compliance

 - The UT-TBR-TICUA Articulation and Transfer Council will have oversight of the Reverse Transfer process and policies and will review the policy and its impact annually.
 Oversight responsibilities include, but are not limited to, assessment and evaluation of the process, reporting to the Legislature, and modifications in the process/policies as needed.